Palks-Studio/palks-studio/README.md

 ## About

-Independent developer specialized in autonomous backend systems and electronic invoicing.
+Independent software publisher / integrator specialized in autonomous backend systems and electronic invoicing.

 I build technical tools designed to run reliably in production environments, with a strong focus on simplicity, stability, maintainability, and data control.